sdankbar/jaqumal/README.md

 The Jaqumal library is not thread safe and most functions should only be called from the Qt Thread.
 The Qt Thread is the Java thread that has called QApplication.execute().
 If a function that must be called from the Qt Thread is called from another thread, a QMLThreadingException will be thrown.
 JQMLApplication provides a ScheduledExecutorService that allows Java code to be run asychronously on the Qt Thread.

+##### QML Profiling

+To profile QML, uncomment the line "CONFIG += qml_debug" in Jaqumal.pro and rebuild Jaqumal.
+Then on the application being profiled, pass "-qmljsdebugger=port:3456,block,services:CanvasFrameRate,EngineControl,DebugMessages" as the 2nd command line argument.
+Suggest "java" as the first argument.
+Once the application has started, it will wait for profiler to attach.
+In QtCreator, go to Analyze -> QML Profiler (Attach to Waiting Application).
+Specify the same port number as passed to the application (3456).

 # Examples

 ##### StopLight